alimanfoo/alimanfoo.github.io/_posts/2015-09-15-hello-jupyter.md

 ---
 layout: post
-title: Hello, Jupyter
----

----
-layout: post
 title: Hello Jupyter
 ---

-## Introduction

-This is a jupyter notebook post...
+This is a test post written as a Jupyter notebook.

 {% highlight python %}